Rybeau-University/COSC428Project/README.md

 `

 #### Key Arguments
-* --ref-video: Path to the video to use a reference.
+* --ref-video: Path to the video to use as the swing reference.
 If it is not in the same folder it will need the full path.

 * --analysis-video: Path to the video to perform the analysis on.
 If it is not in the same